 Good lighting is essential not just for obvious reasons – it also creates a sense of openness and creates a better working environment.
 Windows are the best choice, but they usually can’t provide enough light for the entire space.

 Having plants around the office can help reduce stress and overall negative feelings.
 Before you get them, have in mind that plants also need to be taken care of.
 The best choice for a small office is probably Lemon Balm.
 It can grow just the same in the sun or in the shade, so it doesn’t really matter where you put it.
 All you have to do is to have a large enough pot and water it regularly.
-It has a pleasant scent, which creates a calming atmosphere.
+It has a pleasant scent, which creates a calming atmosphere and boosts work performance.

 Thermal comfort is important for both the well-being of your employees and their productivity.
 This means that a person wearing moderately warm clothes should feel pleasant while working.
 A recommended temperature is between 21 and 23 degrees Celsius.
 Have in mind that it’s different for men and women, so you will have to do some balancing.

 Humidity levels should generally be kept somewhere between 20 and 70 percent, but this is only roughly speaking.
-Air velocity below 0.2 meters per second will keep the air fresh and it won’t interfere with the work.
+Air velocity below 0.2 meters per second will keep the air fresh and it won’t interfere with the work performance.